KnivInstitute/Stressor/README.md

 4. **Analyze Results**
    - Use the "Analyze" feature to review the last or any saved test.
    - Results are shown in a user-friendly format.
+   - If you wish to delete a result, you can right click twice

 ---